-Mergers and acquisitions (M&A) is a consolidation of companies and their assets through various types of financial agreements, including debt-to-equity, tender offers, purchase of assets, management acquisitions, mergers, or acquisitions.
+Mergers and acquisitions (M&A) are a consolidation of companies and their assets through various types of financial agreements, including debt-to-equity, tender offers, purchase of assets, management acquisitions, mergers, or acquisitions.

-It's a complex process that requires an incredible amount of planning, organization, communication, insight, and management.
-Deal teams must have proper management expertise, tools, and technology to advance the process.
+Both are complex processes that require an incredible amount of planning, organization, communication, insight, and management.
+Deal teams must have proper management expertise, tools, and technology to advance each one.

 This is where M&A project management comes in.
 M&A planning is a component of your organization’s strategic planning.
-Whether you're the acquiring or selling company, it's essential to stay on top of what happens in your industry.
+Whether you're the company that is acquiring or selling, it's essential to stay on top of what happens in your industry.
 M&A managers should know how mergers or acquisitions within their industry may impact their organization's positioning.

 What is M&A project management?

 M&A project management is the process of applying project management best practices to pre- and post-merger activities.
 When two companies consolidate or one firm acquires another, there is a series of complex steps an M&A project manager must execute to close the deal and integrate both companies successfully.